Table Of Contents

 Overview

 Hosts, routers, switches, access points, mobile phones, and other network nodes are represented in INET with compound modules.
-The previous chapter has introduced a few node types like StandardHost, Router, and showed how to put together networks from them.
-In this chapter, we look at the internals of such node models, in order to provide a deeper understanding of their customization possibilities and to give some guidance on how custom nodes models can be assembled.
+A few node types like StandardHost, Router were introduced in the previous chapter, and networks were demonstrated to be built from them.
+In this chapter, the internals of these node models will be explored to provide a deeper understanding of their customization possibilities and to give some guidance on assembling custom node models.

 Ingredients

-Node models are assembled from other modules which represent applications, communication protocols, network interfaces, routing tables, mobility models, energy models, and other functionality.
-These modules fall into the following broad categories:
+Node models are assembled from other modules representing applications, communication protocols, network interfaces, routing tables, mobility models, energy models, and other functionalities.
+These modules can be categorized into the following:

-• Applications often model the user behavior as well as the application program (e.g., browser), and the application layer protocol (e.g., HTTP).
-Applications typically use transport layer protocols (e.g., TCP and/or UDP), but they may also directly use lower layer protocols (e.g., IP or Ethernet) via sockets.
+• Applications often models user behavior, the application program (e.g., browser), and the application layer protocol (e.g., HTTP).
+Applications typically utilize transport layer protocols (e.g., TCP and/or UDP), but they may also directly use lower layer protocols (e.g., IP or Ethernet) via sockets.

-• Routing protocols are provided as separate modules: OSPF, BGP, or AODV for MANET routing.
+• Routing protocols are provided as separate modules: OSPF, BGP, and AODV for MANET routing.
 These modules use TCP, UDP, and IPv4, and manipulate routes in the Ipv4RoutingTable module.

 • Transport layer protocols are connected to applications and network layer protocols.
 They are most often represented by simple modules, currently TCP, UDP, and SCTP are supported.
 TCP has several implementations: Tcp is the OMNeT++ native implementation; TcpLwip module wraps the lwIP TCP stack; and TcpNsc module wraps the Network Simulation Cradle library.

-• Network layer protocols are connected to transport layer protocols and network interfaces.
-They are usually modeled as compound modules: Ipv4NetworkLayer for IPv4, and Ipv6NetworkLayer for IPv6.
-The Ipv4NetworkLayer module contains several protocol modules: Ipv4, Arp, Icmp and Icmpv6.
+• Network layer protocols are connected to transport layer protocols and network interfaces, usually modeled as compound modules: Ipv4NetworkLayer for IPv4, and Ipv6NetworkLayer for IPv6.
+The Ipv4NetworkLayer module contains several protocol modules: Ipv4, Arp, Icmp, and Icmpv6.

 • Link layer protocols are usually simple modules sitting in network interface modules.
-Some protocols, for example IEEE 802.11 MAC, are modeled as a compound module themselves due to the complexity of the protocol.
+Some protocols, for example IEEE 802.11 MAC, are modeled as compound modules themselves due to the complexity of the protocol.

 • Physical layer protocols are compound modules also being part of network interface modules.

 • Routing tables maintain the list of routes for the corresponding network protocol (e.g., Ipv4RoutingTable for Ipv4).
 Routes are added by automatic network configurators or routing protocols.
-Network protocols use the routing tables to find out the best matching route for datagrams.
+Network protocols use the routing tables to determine the best matching route for datagrams.

 • Mobility modules are responsible for moving around the network node in the simulated scene.
 The mobility model is mandatory for wireless simulations even if the network node is stationary.
 The mobility module stores the location of the network node which is needed to compute wireless propagation and path loss.
 Different mobility models are provided as different modules.
 Network nodes define their mobility submodule with a parametric type, so the mobility model can be changed in the configuration.

-• Energy modules model energy storage mechanisms, energy consumption of devices and software processes, energy generation of devices, and energy management processes which shutdown and startup network nodes.
+• Energy modules model energy storage mechanisms, energy consumption of devices and software processes, energy generation of devices, and energy management processes that shutdown and startup network nodes.

 • Status (NodeStatus) keeps track of the status of the network node (up, down, etc.)